Do Cane Corso Shed?

 Is a Cane Corso a Good House Dog?

 Yes, Cane Corso is a good house dog.
-Cane Corso is the excellent family dog.
+Cane Corso is an excellent family dog.
 However, they are not suitable for everyone.
-This breed is not advised if you have small children, cats, or small dogs.
+This breed is not advised if you have small children, cats, or dogs.
 You must also dedicate sufficient time to training and exercising your Cane Corso.

 Take him for extended walks around the neighborhood and meet as many new people as possible.
 Because he’s so large, a heavy-duty leash made for larger breeds is required.
 Purchase a sturdy harness to keep the Cane Corso from dragging.
 Enrolling the Cane Corso in training courses while he’s still a puppy is also an excellent option.
 Basic instructions taught to your dog will aid in his safety.